Coo-per/Jetson-Bolt-Pro-Mods/README.md

 This Repository is dedicated to mods for the Jetson Bolt Pro.
 At the moment the only mod is speedhack.

-In the future if time permits, would like to add a Jetson Bolt Pro speedometer which includes Adjustable speed on the fly, 1-click headlight on/off, Temperature, Voltage, Current, ODO, Ride Time display
+In the future if time permits, would like to add a Jetson Bolt Pro speedometer which includes Adjustable speed on the fly, 1-click headlight on/off, Temperature, Voltage, Current, ODO, Ride Time display.
+If you would like to help with that project please help me find the messages from the rx pin! :D

 The Speedhack is detailed below.